-- The development is greater than or equal to 20-acres; - The net allowable release rate is affected by depressional storage; - There is upstream tributary flow through the control structure of the detention facility; - The BFE or any other tailwater conditions affect the actual release rate; or - Non-traditional or composite control structures (e.g., staged restrictors).
+- The development is greater than or equal to 20-acres; - The net allowable release rate is affected by depressional storage; - There is upstream tributary flow through the control structure of the detention facility; - The BFE or any other tailwater conditions affect the actual release rate; or - Non-traditional or composite control structures.

-The average-end-area method using horizontal cross-sections must be used to calculate the detention volume provided within the detention facility.
+The average-end-area method must be used to calculate the detention volume provided within the detention facility.